odpi/egeria/open-metadata-resources/open-metadata-deployment/docker/README.md

     There is no default and if this is not supplied the build will exit with an error.
 - `deploy` is needed since the pushing of images is currently bound to this stage of the maven lifecycle.
 - The `-Ddocker.registry=` can be used to specify an alternative container registry.
 For example, a local or corporate registry, or perhaps a public cloud service.
-Use the value in the example above for the public docker hub.
+The value in the example above uses a [local Docker registry](https://docs.docker.com/registry/deploying/); you could also use `registry-1.docker.io` for the public docker hub when you also change the `docker.repo` setting to a resource to which you have write access.

 ## Limitations